lucasvieites/toolbox/README.md

 Usage samples for the functions in functions.php

 ## Bash-scripts

+Examples of bash scripts that use as templates for more complicated scripts.

 ### svg_preview.sh - creates PNG files from SVG

 Traverses a directory structure, down to a configurable depth, looking for SVG files and creating a PNG image preview from all SVGs it finds.

 It checks if a preview already exists and only creates a new one if the PNG is older than the SVG.

+## Config_files

+A collections of config files that I use on multiple machines, including [espanso](https://espanso.org) triggers